Greece › Athens › Best Areas

 An upscale nook on the south side of the Acropolis, Makriyanni’s major attraction is the Acropolis Museum, a collection of all artifacts found on the Acropolis hill and its surrounding slopes, built above the excavations of an ancient Athenian neighborhood.
 The main drag is the pedestrianized Dionysiou Areopagitou (pictured above), with greenery on its north side and with sidewalk cafés, neoclassical buildings, and artisan workshops on its south side.
 Ilias Lalounis Jewelry Museum is on Kallisperi Street, with an expansive collection of the renowned jeweler’s work, along with jewelry, decor, clothing from the 18th century live workshops and a Jewelry Artist in Residence Program.
 Rooftop restaurants abound, pairing local flavors with views of the Acropolis illuminated at night.

 A short walk east from Makriyanni leads to the Temple of Olympian Zeus and Hadrian’s Arch, while Filopappou Hill rises to the west.
 The Koukaki neighborhood borders Makriyanni to the south.
-The Acropolis Metro station is on Line 1 with stops in Syntagma (transfer to Line 3 here to reach the airport) and Omonia (transfer to Line 2 for Piraeus Port).
+The Acropolis Metro station is on Line 2.
+From here, it is one stop to Syntagma (transfer to Line 3 for the airport and Piraeus ferry port).

 The Best Hotels in Makriyanni

-You can practically reach out and touch the Acropolis from the rooftop of the Athens Gate hotel in Makriyanni.
+You feel like you can reach out and touch the Acropolis from the rooftop of the Athens Gate hotel in Makriyanni.

 Staying in the Athens Riviera